Table of Contents

-The Current State of Inclusion and Diversity in the Workplace
+The current state of diversity and inclusion in the workplace

 All evidence points to the fact that men and women are equally bright, yet there are entire industries where such implicit bias is widespread.

-Benefits of Diversity and Inclusion in the Workplace
+8 Benefits of diversity and inclusion in the workplace

 With diversity in the workplace focusing on who is getting hired and inclusion focusing on how they feel at work, let us look at how D&I is redefining the organizations' becoming high-performing organizations.

 Benefits include economic growth, reduction in employee turnover rate & increase in retention rate, employee satisfaction, increased productivity, and more.
-We will discuss these in detail below.
+Let’s discuss the benefits of diversity and inclusion in detail below.

 1. Better financial results